Workers Compensation Trust Fund Cases

 However, there are some hoops that you have to jump through to get benefits from the Trust Fund.
 This is why it’s important to hire an experienced Workers Compensation attorney.
 This includes various additional forms that are required by the government.
 You will also need to prove that your employer doesn’t have insurance.
 This is in addition to all the other things that you need to do to file a claim at the Department of Industrial Accidents.Additional Benefits Available

 One of the limits of the Workers Compensation system is that there are no benefits for your pain and suffering.
 It is limited to lost wages and medical expenses, along with other minor benefits.
-However, that is not the case if your employee did not have workers compensation insurance when you were injured.
+However, that is not the case if your employer did not have workers compensation insurance when you were injured.

 Because your employer does not have workers compensation insurance, you can sue the company or individual for your pain and suffering.
 Without insurance, your employer is not eligible for legal immunity to a lawsuit.